 This requires a certain amount of self-analysis, so think about how you are you going to live in the room, and to what extent you want a separate sanctuary to escape from household life.
 You may wish to isolate the room for other people.
 For example, the separate room may be a space where teenagers can watch TV and play computer games with their friends while the adults remain reasonably undisturbed in the kitchen or dining room.

 On the other hand, you may want to create a more open-plan space where the kitchen, dining and living areas overlap.
 This layout often allows for more family interaction and can have the benefit of making the entire space seem larger.
+Learn more about creating an open-plan kitchen in our guide.

 Often, the solution is a combination of both, where rooms have been linked by knocking them through, but still have a defined living space.
 Double doors, folding doors or even large sliding doors can provide the option to link or close off areas.
+Have a look at our bi-folding and sliding door ideas for more inspiration.

 How will you move about the space?